dorianHe/machine_learning_review/how_to_win_ds/01_intro.md

 * Feature extraction from text and images
 	* Texts
 		* Preprocessing:
-			i.
-Lowercase, stemming, lemmarization, stopwords
+			1. Lowercase, stemming, lemmarization, stopwords
 		* Bag of words
-			i.
-Huge vectors
+			1. Huge vectors
-			ii.
-Ngrams can help to use local context iii.
-TFiDF can be of use as postprocessing
+			2. Ngrams can help to use local context
+			3. TFiDF can be of use as postprocessing
 		* Word2vec
-			i.
-Relatively small vectors
+			1. Relatively small vectors
-			ii.
-Pretrained models
+			2. Pretrained models
 	* Images
 		* Features can be extracted from different layers
 		* Careful choosing of pretrained network can help